jiwonchoi-phys/QuantumCoda/README.md

     >> maybe you'll need to install using pip.
     >
     > Python tkinter, Pillow
     >> maybe you'll need to install this module if you are Linux user.
-Turn on the bash and type 'apt install python3-tk'.
+For example, if your computer is Debian-like os, turn on any terminal simulators and type 'apt install python3-tk'.
 With same context type 'pip3 install pillow' using pip.
     >
     > math, random, time, platform
-    >> This modules are provided by python.
-If the modules are not installed, use pip to get modules.
+    >> This modules are basically provided by python.
+If the modules are not installed, use pip to get them.
 - System fonts (for Korean Users)
     > Windows: 'Calibri' or 'malgungothic'
     >